 - A repository - It could be a network server.
 We can also provide path of Directories/CD/DVD as repository.
 In a repository, we have organized set of binary and sources packages.
 The repositories also contains files which have all the information about available packages.
 So, we could get list of packages available and their versions, information about their maintainers etc. Hence, we could decide what all packages need to be installed on our system.

 Before downloading a package available in a repository, we need to provide the repository location to the Advanced Package Tool.
 This could be done through /etc/apt/sources.list file.
 It contains the path of all the repositories.
-Although, we could add a repository through add-apt-repository command-line utility which is already explained here.
+Although, we could add a repository through add-apt-repository command-line utility which is already explained - Add or Remove PPAs in Ubuntu.
 But, for the purpose of this article we would limit ourselves to the editing of /etc/apt/sources.list file through a text-editor.

 Note: Editing a /etc/apt/sources.list file would require you to have superuser privileges.
 You can't edit the SourcesList through normal user.
 Otherwise, you may get the following error -